aldehir/ut2u/README.md

 ## Query

 `ut2u query` queries a given server.
-The server must be of the form ip:port and the port must be the game port, the query port is inferred.
+The server must be of the form `ip:port`, with port being the game port.

 ```console
 $ ut2u query chi-1.staging.kokuei.dev:7777